 A creative degree offers many transferable skills and can often lead to unexpected diverse career routes.
 Lily, who is now working in engagement within arts and heritage, has worked in a number of different roles, including for the National Glass Centre in Sunderland, Milton Keynes Art Centre, Volks Electric Railway and also has a creative practice as a facilitator and illustrator.
 She got involved in a range of extracurricular activities while she was at university, including being a Student Rep for her course, coordinating two end of year shows and volunteering at the National Glass Centre as a facilitator.

-Afsina, who works as a student ambassador for the University alongside her studies, has a passion for Graphic Design and has taken advantage of the wealth of opportunities her course and the University has offered her.
+Afsina is passionate about Graphic Design and has taken advantage of the wealth of opportunities her course and the University has offered her.
 Among other things, Afsina has been on various panels, including Virgin Money Foundation and Cultural Spring, giving her input on the kinds of projects that would bring communities together.
 She also loves visiting exhibitions, as well as planning her own.

 Aaron chose to stay at the University after graduating to study a masters degree in film and cultural studies.
 While he was studying, he was given the opportunity to teach undergraduate students, and it was this opportunity that made him realise he was interested in becoming a teacher and could adapt the skills he’d learned on both his creative degrees, using them to change career direction.
 During his time as a teacher and lecturer, Aaron has worked with the BBC, ITV and the British Film Institute on a variety of creative projects, encouraging young people to express themselves and discover the world through the lens of a camera.